alexstar2008/movies-app/README.md

 To make intergation with Travis CI find '.travis.yml' in the repository.
 Just change 'api_key' to your own Heroku key while configuraion

+## Confuguration

+To change database server:
+  Change server 'env' configuration of MONGO_STR to your own connection string

+Note:
+  Configure 'cors middleware' at 'config/express' to make some restriction if you need By default: access-control-allow-origin *

 ## Deploy to heroku